techpro-studio/iOSAppArchitecture/README.md

   }
   ```

-  5. Differences from other architectures.
+  5. Differences from the other architectures.

 - MVVM and MVP.
-MVPCF uses (MVVM and MVP) as a base architecture, and improves both with coordinators and factories.
+MVPCF uses MVVM and MVP as a base architecture and improves both with coordinators and factories;

 - VIPER.
-It has Presenter as main Object of module, as well Router is not Obvious.
+It has a Presenter as the main Object of the module.
+Router is not Obvious.
-  MVPCF has ViewController as main object of module, and Coordinator which handle navigation.
+  MVPCF has ViewController as the main object of the module and Coordinator that handles the navigation.
-  As well standard VIPER is not reactive from the box.
+  Also, standard VIPER is not reactive from the box.

 - RIBs.
-Interactor in RIBs is main object of module, but MVPCF has ViewController as main object.
+Interactor in RIBs is the main object of module, but MVPCF has ViewController as the main object.
-  Our approach are more obvious for typical developers
+  Our approach is more obvious for typical developers.